 But it’s not just hormones that cats can sense.
 A woman’s body heats up during pregnancy, so a cat may try to rub up against you to get warm and cozy.
 Cats will often become affectionate towards pregnant women.
 This is sometimes because they can detect the faint heartbeat of the child, but it’s usually because they want to find somewhere warm and comfortable to rest.
 A warm pregnant lady makes the perfect sleeping spot.

 Some cats also pick up on behavior or mood changes.
-As pregnant women sleep more often, a cat will often curl up with them during their pregnancy nap, which is an effective bonding tool for both cats and humans.
+As pregnant women sleep more often, a cat will often curl up with them during pregnancy naps; an effective bonding tool for cats and humans.
 Cats will also become wary of a woman’s sad or unhappy mood during pregnancy and give their owner a wide berth.

 While it’s not entirely clear whether a cat can tell the difference between a man and woman because of these pregnancy hormones, it’s clear they do recognize what makes a pregnant woman unique.